ovhlabs/knowledge-base/en/_posts/2015-02-14-how-to-run-bottle-uwsgi-nginx.markdown

 sudo apt-get install python2.7 python-bottle uwsgi uwsgi-plugin-python nginx
 ```

-This will install Python, Bottle, uWSGI, the plugin uWSGI need to run Python applications and Nginx.
-If you plan to run your application using a Python virtual environnement, do not install ``python-bottle``.
+This will install Python, Bottle, uWSGI, the uWSGI Python plugin and Nginx. _uWSGI_ does not know how to handle Python applications by default and requires the Python plugin in order to function for our needs.

 2. Hello Runabove
 ===============